 - Dave Dyer, Director of Asset Management, Nuveen

 Founded over 85 years ago, Nuveen has become one of the top five largest global real estate investment managers.
-They hold $133B in assets under management, spread across more than 1,800 investments globally.
+They hold $132B in assets under management, spread across more than 1700 investments globally.
 Their focus on investing in real estate in cities that are resilient, sustainable, and growing has led to a series of acquisitions of landmark properties with strong sustainability credentials.
 “Building optimization and energy efficiency have been key focuses for Nuveen for years,” explained Dave Dyer, Director of Asset Management at Nuveen.

-Added to that, the building had already picked the low-hanging fruit of efficiency opportunities, and been recognized for it.
+In mid-2019, Dyer saw an opportunity to advance Nuveen’s long-standing reputation for sustainable building operations at 99 High.
+But the building had already picked the low-hanging fruit of efficiency opportunities, and been recognized for it.
 “In a building like ours, which is already LEED Gold, replacing chillers and lighting is already done,” explained James Russell, the building’s property manager with CBRE.
 “Real-time performance monitoring is where we add value.”

-Dyer was on the lookout for a low-CapEx solution, something that could be piloted without huge upfront costs: “other vendors were approaching us, requiring us to make a large capital investment and guaranteeing returns; we didn’t see the value there.”
+Dyer was on the lookout for a low-CapEx solution, something that could be piloted without huge upfront costs.
+“Other vendors were approaching us, requiring us to make a large capital investment and guaranteeing returns; we didn’t see the value there.”
 When he met the Hatch Data team, the setup was different.

 “The appeal of Hatch Data was their approach to solving the problem,” recalled Dyer.
 “We could suddenly track data and understand our utility usage, which led to ways we could optimize the building.
-It was an easy way to get our foot in the door to start making our building more efficient.”
+It was an easy way to get our foot in the door to start making our buildings more efficient.”
 By leveraging the data 99 High already had from utilities and meters, the platform provided the team with a single, holistic view of asset performance.

 Straight away the Hatch Data platform allowed the 99 High team to make improvements to the building’s performance.
 “Right out of the box we were able to make some adjustments to the way the building was being run, beginning with startup schedules,” said Zaremski.

-As 99 High’s data flowed into the Hatch platform, and Zaremski’s team began making adjustments to the building’s run-time, they quickly unlocked meaningful savings.
-Within the first month of having the platform online, the team identified no-cost savings measures by adjusting startup schedules that reduced their annual electricity bill by nearly $25,000 and more than paid back their initial investment in the platform.
-“Being able to make a minimal capital investment, then seeing returns right away, validated the value of Hatch’s service,” said Dyer.
+At a time when demonstrating sustainability leadership has never been more critical to a firm’s success, the 99 High team is helping Nuveen keep costs in check, which in turn impacts the building’s value.
+Within the first month of having the platform online, the team utilized the Hatch Data platform to identify and take action on no-cost savings measures that reduced their annual electricity bill by 2% — which more than paid back their initial investment in the platform.
+“Being able to make a minimal capital investment, then seeing returns right away, validated the value of Hatch Data’s service,” said Dyer.

-At a time when operational efficiency has never been more critical to a firm’s success, the 99 High team is helping Nuveen keep costs in check, which in turn impacts the building’s value.
-Spending just over $1.60 per square foot a year on energy, the annualized no-cost savings of 6.7% 99 High’s team uncovered creates a boost for Nuveen, the 99 High team, and for the businesses that call 99 High home: “Being able to show that the building and the ownership is interested in efficiency is a win for the tenants,” reflected Dyer.
+Spending just over $1.60 per square foot a year on energy, the annualized no-cost savings of 6.7% that 99 High’s team uncovered creates a boost for Nuveen, the 99 High team, and for the businesses that call 99 High home.
+“Being able to show that the building and the ownership is interested in efficiency is a win for the tenants,” reflected Dyer.